freelawproject/juriscraper/README.rst

   to consistently return None instead of sometimes returning [].
 Version bumped because of breaking API changes.
 - 1.21.* - Adds support for the case report, which is the term we use to describe the page you see when you press the "Query" button in a district court PACER website.
 This is the page at the iQuery.pl URL.
+- 1.22.* - Adds support for de_seqno values parsed from PACER RSS, dockets, docket history reports, and attachment pages.

 **Current**

-- 1.22.* - Adds support for de_seqno values parsed from PACER RSS, dockets, docket history reports, and attachment pages.
+- 1.23.* - Adds support for the advacned case report when it returns search results instead of a single item.

-**Immediate Future Goals**
+**Future Goals**

 -  Support for additional PACER pages and utilities
 -  Support opinions from for all intermediate appellate state courts